libvips/build-win32/master/README.md

 Debian has two main mingw packages.
 The more modern one, gcc-mingw-w64, is regular gcc, built as a cross-compiler, with the normal gcc tools all able to build win32 binaries.
-We us this.
+We use this.

 PREREQUISITES
 =============
 [Ubuntu Desktop] (http://www.ubuntu.com/desktop/get-ubuntu/download)
 - This doesn't mean you can't get the process to work on anything else.
 This is simply what we are using and know to work.
-Tested on 11.10.
+Tested on 11.10, 12.04LTS, and 13.10.
 Older versions of build-win32 work on older versions of Ubuntu.

 OPTIONAL
 ========